Simstrumentation/Air-Manager/readme.md

 Panel Names should not have spaces.
 When Export out of AirManger remove the "-" that AirManager Exporter puts in between the Plane Name and Model.

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request